 This varies from one country to another and is best to check when you contact your local health authority to obtain the card.

 If you ask for the European Health Insurance Card, your local authority is obliged to provide you with one or, failing that, with a provisional replacement certificate if the card is not immediately available.
 If they do not, you should be able to appeal.
-The European Commission can offer information on how you can enforce your rights and suggests that you contact Solvit in the first instance to see how to make a complaint.

 Click on a flag to find out how to apply for a European Health Insurance Card in: